rward/robocode-raw-zero/README.md

 [INFO] Final Memory: 6M/309M
 [INFO] ------------------------------------------------------------------------
 ```
-6. Install robocode-pmj-dacruzer into Eclipse
+6. Install robocode-raw-zero into Eclipse
 ----------------------------------------------

 Now that the system is running from the command line, you'll want to also run it from Eclipse.
 To do so, bring up Eclipse, and select File | Import | Maven | Existing Maven Projects, and then complete the dialog boxes to import your project.
 Eclipse will read the POM file in order to determine the libraries to include on the build path.

-To run the pmj.dacruzer robot within Eclipse, you must configure Eclipse and Robocode in the normal way:
+To run the raw.zero robot within Eclipse, you must configure Eclipse and Robocode in the normal way:
   * In the Run configuration, change the working directory to your Robocode installation directory.
   * In the Robocode window, select Options | Preferences | Development Options to add the target/classes directory so that Robocode will see your robot.